Obituary: Squadron Leader Lawrence ”Benny” Goodman

 Thursday 22nd July 2021

-The last surviving wartime member of the famous squadron is now 99-year-old Squadron Leader George Leonard 'Johnny' Johnson, who was an air gunner.
+The last surviving wartime pilot from 617 Squadron is Arthur ‘Joppy’ Joplin RNZAF who lives in Auckland.
+The last surviving wartime member of the famous Dams Raid is 99-year-old Squadron Leader George Leonard 'Johnny' Johnson, who was a bomb aimer.
 Their squadron is most famous for the daring 'bouncing' bomb attacks on the Mohne and Eder Dams in the industrial heart of Germany in 1943.
 The raids, which saw drum-shaped bombs bounce off the water before exploding against the dam walls, were carried out by daring Lancaster bomber pilots.
 The operation has gone down in history as being among the most successful aerial assaults of the Second World War.
 Johnson is the last remaining member of the Dambusters mission, which was codenamed Operation Chastise.